sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(index).toBe(1) -->

-I think the letter version is easier to read.

 ## The shorter the scope, the better

 We talked about the scope in the previous section.
 A variable’s scope size affects readability too.
 The shorter the scope, the easier it is to keep track of a variable.